 I find it disturbing when a scientist or scholar starts by CLAIMING that modern science belongs to the west (as if the east hasn’t been contributing to the development of scientific medicine or scientific knowledge throughout the last century), that the wisdom of the east is infallible (shutting the shit off from being updated and communicated to the rest of the world), that wisdom cannot be used to make sense of science (as if “our” old wisdom hasn’t been the basis of a lot of modern science), that we should use modern scientific “reasons” to “prove” rather than test all our ancient beliefs and practices (as if the ancients had to be right at all costs and if we find errors it is we who are stupid), that our duty is to speculate and impose explanation backward (and not use systematic methods of scientific inquiry to discover usable ideas and present/promote them to the intellectual society of the world today/tomorrow), that scientific inquiry is incapable of understanding wisdom because it only understands ideas or facts (shutting the door to everything including a lot of bullshit and saying it is all holy because grandpa couldn’t be wrong).
 I find it disturbing when people in the field of hard sciences say “I believe because I believe” (this is called “belief by tenacity”) because I can’t help thinking that THESE are the people from whom our society should be hoping for work and leadership for showing the world that our local social and cultural knowledge has substance too, that we don’t have to continue to look barbaric in the eyes of the rest of the world.
 I find it disturbing to hear scientists talk like a pundit because I hold the rigor of their discipline with tremendous regards.

 The binaries disturbed me.
 Our scientist said that the ancient medical wisdom of the East is something that Westerners are just finding out today, and they will take another thousand years to even understand the high-end of the ancient Oriental “achievements” in medicine and science.
-To this, a nice lady, who had joined us for a few moments, added a nice example: god Krishna’s “chakra” is a wheel that has just been reinvented in the form of a powerful thing we call the computer “disk”!
-(I don’t like the exclamation point but this time I have to admit I don’t have any words better than that thumbs-down looking dumb graphic signal).
-Our nice friend added a few examples.
+To this, a lady, who had joined us for a few moments, added a fancy example: god Krishna’s “chakra” is a wheel that has just been reinvented in the form of a powerful thing we call the computer “disk”!
+Our scientist friend added a few examples.
 Men (not women, we should remember) are told to put their janai upon their ear while passing the bowels because, as “they” are just finding out, a neural vein that supports digestion ends on the upper side of the ear.
 Old men told you to sprinkle water into your mouth after moving your bowels because they secretly wanted you to make extremely sure that you have washed your hands properly enough before doing the water sprinkling (which which hand I didn’t ask).
 Ravan is said to have built an airplane (pushpak biman) about five thousand years ago (he said), and now they are just making the airplane.
 Squatting with heels against your butt makes your blood run up the body and helps digestion.
 In short, he insisted throughout the evening that “these people” are just understanding “our” old ideas now and they are getting them patented and selling them back to us.

 My frustration came not from a simple desire to defend science, because I don’t think that the most serious issue here is whether to promote or dump folk wisdom.
 My point is that we should give folk wisdom the chance to participate in the process of global knowledge-making and knowledge-sharing, that we should give meaning to our local epistemologies through processes which larger communities of world intellectuals will accept as reasonable.
 This is a mind-numbing kind of situation not because you might be seen as a killjoy in that spiritual talk about science but because it seems impossible to argue in favor of scientific inquiry and against superstitious support of received wisdom WITH OUR SCIENTISTS, forget about communicating anything like scientific outlook to average Ramu.